 Access to your personal information

 You are entitled to seek access to your personal or health information held by the IRO.
-Where this information has been provided to the IRO by your lawyer, insurer or another third party, we will ask that you request the third party to provide access to the information in the first instance.
+Where this information has been provided to the IRO by your lawyer, insurer or a third party, we will ask that you request the third party to provide access to the information in the first instance.

 Accuracy and alteration of your personal information

 You can request alterations to your personal information if your details change.
+You can do this by sending an email to firstname.lastname@example.org.

 When we disclose personal information